ONE VCU Sustainability Plan logo

 A roadmap for achieving meaningful and impactful environmental sustainability goals at VCU and VCU Health

 The United Nations World Commission on Environment and Development defines sustainability as “the ability to serve the needs of the present without compromising the ability of future generations to meet their own needs.”
-As a nationally prominent institution known for shaping and impacting human health, VCU’s role in developing sustainable solutions is vital and affects not only the natural environment, but human health, health equity and economic vitality.
+As an institution known for shaping and impacting health, Virginia Commonwealth University’s (VCU) leadership in sustainability affects not only the natural environment but human health, health equity, and economic vitality.

 We want to hear from you!

-While the ONE VCU Sustainability Plan draft recommendations have been published, we will continue to seek feedback about how the university and health system can continue to prioritize sustainable action in operations, administration, research and academics.
+While the One VCU Sustainability Plan has been published, we will continue to seek feedback about how the university and health system can continue to prioritize sustainable action in operations, administration, research and academics.

 Current sustainability achievements and initiatives